Updated May 29, 2023

 Introduction to MySQL Export Database

 In MySQL, we store the data in the database in table format.
-Manier times, there is a necessity to get the data stored in the tables of MySQL database in some other format such as CSV, JSON, or SQL format.
-This is often the requirement when we do data transfer and sharing between multiple companies and individuals.
+Many times, it becomes necessary to obtain the data stored in MySQL database tables in formats such as CSV, JSON, or SQL.
+Such conversions are often required when data needs to be transferred and shared among multiple companies and individuals.

-If we have the exported data of the database and its table contents in CSV format then this data can be further used in other platforms such as google docs, open office, or Microsoft Excel for further analysis of resultset and concluding the necessary statistics by performing various operations on the exported data to get certain conclusions.
-When MySQL data is exported in JSON format then we can transfer this data to other applications as JSON is by far the most preferred method for data transfer.
-Further, MySQL data can also be exported of dumped to SQL files that can be used as the backup files and the commands that are exported for the specific database or table contents can be run again on some different or same MySQL server to achieve the state of the database similar to the status when the data was exported.
+Suppose we have the exported data of the database and its table contents in CSV format.
+In that case, this data can be further used in other platforms such as google docs, open office, or Microsoft Excel for further analysis of the resultset and concluding the necessary statistics by performing various operations on the exported data to get certain conclusions.
+When exporting MySQL data in JSON format, we can transfer this data to other applications because JSON is the most preferred method for data transfer.
+Moreover, you can export or dump MySQL data to SQL files, which can function as backup files.
+You can execute the exported commands for the specific database or table contents on either a different or the same MySQL server to restore the database to a state that closely resembles the state at the time of data export.

-In this article, we will learn how we can export the data of MySQL to various formats when we are using the MySQL Workbench editor.
-Note that mysqldump command can also be used through the command-line to export data to SQL format.
-Other than this, we can make the use of the INTO OUTFILE statement to export the data of MySQL database and its contents to any other format like .csv or .txt using the command-line MySQL shell.
+In this article, we will learn how we can export the data of MySQL to various formats when using the MySQL Workbench editor.
+The mysqldump command can also export data to SQL format through the command line.
+Other than this, we can use the INTO OUTFILE statement to export the data of MySQL database and its contents to any other format like .csv or .txt using the command-line MySQL shell.

 Exporting Database and tables in Workbench in SQL format

-Here, you can select the database whose contents or whole database itself you want to export.
-After clicking the database name you want, you will see all the tables inside it being auto-selected in the right-side window as shown in the below image.
-After clicking on the educba database all the tables inside it are seen selected in the right window.
-You can keep it as it is in case you want to export whole database contents or choose the particular table or tables that you want to export and click on the start export button to initialize the process of export.
+Here, you can select the database whose contents or the whole database you want to export.
+After you click on the desired database name, you will notice that all the tables inside it are automatically selected in the right-side window, as depicted in the image below.
+Clicking on the “educba” database will result in the selection of all the tables contained within in the right window.
+You can keep it as it is if you want to export entire database contents or choose the table or tables you wish to export and click the start export button to initialize the export process.

-After clicking on start export the MySQL dump file in .sql format will be created on the specifies export options path.
+After clicking start export, the MySQL dump file in .sql format will be created on the specified export options path.

 Exporting data to any other format in Workbench

-You can export the table contents and structure by going to the schemas tab mentioned in the left-sidebar of the Workbench tool.
-Then you can right-click on the table of the database you wish to export and then click on “Table Data Export Wizard” which will lead to the opening of the export wizard as shown in the below image.
-Where you will see the list of all the columns of that table that are auto-selected for exporting.
-You can further choose the columns that you want to export by changing the selected columns and then click on the Next button in the bottom button as shown below
+You can export the table contents and structure by going to the schemas tab in the Workbench tool’s left sidebar.
+Then you can right-click on the table of the database you wish to export and then click on “Table Data Export Wizard,” which will lead to the opening of the export wizard as shown in the below image.
+You will observe that the list of all the columns of that table is automatically selected for exporting.
+You can choose the columns you want to export by changing the selected columns and then click on the Next button at the bottom, as shown below.

-After clicking on Next, if the same file with same name and format exists on the specified path it asks that whether you want to overwrite the file or else just mentions the steps that will be followed and executed while exporting as shown below
+After clicking Next, if the same file with the same name and format exists on the specified path, it asks whether you want to overwrite the file or mention the steps that will be followed and executed while exporting, as shown below.

-After clicking on next you will see a message saying that the file has been exported successfully as shown below
+After clicking next, you will see a message that the file has been exported successfully, as shown below.

-You can observe that the exported file in the desired format will be created in the specified path after running the export process successfully.
+After running the export process successfully, you can observe that the exported file in the desired format will be created in the specified path.

 Exporting the Query Resultset

-There is also the provision to export the resultset of any select query that is executed in Workbench by simply clicking on the export button and then specifying the path and name of the file.
-Note that in MySQL using the command-line, we can export the results of the query by using the INTO OUTFILE statement.
-Let us look at how we can export the resultset of the query in workbench with the help of an example.
-Consider the following select query that retrieves the names of all developers that begin with letter R as shown below –
+There is also the provision to export the resultset of any select query executed in Workbench by simply clicking on the export button and then specifying the path and name of the file.
+Note that in MySQL, using the command line, we can export the query results by using the INTO OUTFILE statement.
+Let us look at how we can export the resultset of the query in the workbench with the help of an example.
+Consider the following select query that retrieves the names of all developers that begin with the letter R, as shown below –

 select * from developers where name like "R%";